KnoxPolk2002/Documentation-Project/TF2 Documentation ~ Main.md

 Hailing from an indeterminate region of France, the Spy is an enthusiast of sharp suits and even sharper knives.
 Using a unique array of cloaking watches, he can render himself invisible or even fake his own death, leaving unaware opponents off-guard.
 His Disguise Kit lets him take on the form of any class on either team, allowing him to blend in while behind enemy lines before stabbing his unsuspecting "teammates" in the back.

 ![Macdown Screenshot](https://s1.dmcdn.net/v/SJXYw1Wvmx7MfDlKJ/x1080)

+Spy is probably the most difficult but rewarding classes in Team Fortress 2 to play as.
+His unique ability to change his appearence to enemy players make him extremely dangerous when in the right hands.
+He also can use an EMP device to shutdown Engineer's machines and has a switchblade that when used on any enemy's back instantly kills them.
+Definitely a powerful class but can be easily killed once discovered by the enemy team.

+##### Weapons

+* Spy does not have a primary weapon, instead he has gadgets like the Invis-Watch and the Sapper.
+These allow him to turn invisible and destroy enemy machines respectively.
+* His secondary weapon is a Revolver; Good for taking out enemy at long ranges.
+* Then Spy has his melee, the Switchblade; Only as good as other melee weapons, util you attack from the back then it can instantly kill other players.
+* Finally Spy has a Disguise Kit; Allowing him to disguise himself as enemy players and blend in amongst them.

 If you want to see more of Spy's personality, click **[here](https://youtu.be/OR4N5OhcY9s)** to view the Meet the Spy trailer.